janschill/solid-comment/README.md

   - [ ] Deletion from interface -> remove in app DB and pod
   - [ ] Deletion from pod -> catch 404 on request and delete in app DB
   - [ ] (?)
 Deletion from app -> no way to fetch from pod?
+- [ ] Bug: private event does not work all of a sudden

 ## Usage